kaosborn/KaosCombinatorics/README.md

 * The `Examples` folder contains console programs that provide examples for documentation.

-* The `Combinatorics` folder contains all source code and the build.
+* The `Combinatorics` folder contains the primary build of the class library.
 Building the Release configuration of the project contained in this folder will produce a `.nuget` file and documentation for distribution.
 This library is multitargeted to .NET Standard 1.0, .NET 4.0 and .NET 3.5.

 * The `Help` folder contains a [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) project that produces documentation from embedded XML comments.
-Output is a Microsoft Help v1 file with a `.chm` extension and a static web site.
+Output is a Microsoft Help v1 file with a `.chm` extension and (optionally) a static web site.

 * The `Images` folder contains the logo `.svg` file and its `.png` conversions (by Edge).

+* The `Source` folder contains all source code for KaosCombinatorics.
+All source is in a shared project which is referenced by the library projects.

 * The `Test` folder contains unit tests and some short running stress tests.
 Test engine is MSTest.
-Code coverage is 100%.
+Line and branch coverage is 100%.